 Is It IBS, SIBO, or Histamine Intolerance?
 A Symptom Comparison

-This post walks through what each condition actually is, how the symptoms differ, and when it's worth pushing your doctor toward a different workup.
-I run the low-FODMAP side of this and also write extensively about histamine intolerance at histaminetracker.com, so I live in the overlap.
+This post walks through what each condition is, how the symptoms differ, and when it's worth asking your doctor for a different workup.
+For the histamine-specific side (food lists, DAO enzyme, reintroduction protocol), histaminetracker.com covers the deeper detail.

 The quick version

-• IBS is a functional diagnosis.
-You meet symptom criteria, other things get ruled out, and the label lands.
+- IBS is a functional diagnosis.
+You meet symptom criteria, other causes get ruled out, and the label lands.
 Roughly 50 to 80 percent of IBS patients get meaningful relief from a low-FODMAP diet.

 IBS: the diagnosis of exclusion

-IBS is defined by symptoms, not a test.
+IBS is defined by symptoms, not by a test.
 The current framework (Rome IV) looks at abdominal pain tied to bowel habits, with symptoms present for months.
-Your doctor rules out celiac, inflammatory bowel disease, infections, and structural problems.
-If nothing else fits, it's IBS.
+A doctor rules out celiac, inflammatory bowel disease, infections, and structural problems.
+If nothing else fits, the label is IBS.
+Our guide to talking to a doctor about IBS covers how to walk into that appointment prepared.

 The low-FODMAP diet is the most validated dietary intervention for IBS.
 Johns Hopkins puts the response rate as high as 86 percent for symptom reduction.
-Monash University's own research sits in the 50 to 80 percent range depending on which study you read.
+Monash University's own research sits in the 50 to 80 percent range depending on the study.
 Either way, it works for most people who try it properly.

-What it looks like: bloating, cramping, altered stool pattern (diarrhea, constipation, or both), gas, symptoms that flare with meals and stress.
+Symptoms look like bloating, cramping, altered stool pattern (diarrhea, constipation, or both), gas, and flares tied to meals and stress.
 Everything is usually below the rib cage.
 Reactions build over hours.

 SIBO: actual bacteria in the wrong place